marcotoronto/rdm-test/content/05-2_Advanced_Deposit.md

 ### *1*{: .circle .circle-blue} &nbsp;DOI
 {: .no_toc}

-A **permanent DOI (Digital Object Identifier)** is assigned to the dataset by Borealis when the first Draft is created.
+A **a DOI (Digital Object Identifier)** is assigned to the dataset by Borealis when the first Draft is created.
 Once the dataset is **Published**, anyone can use the DOI link to find it.
 While the dataset is still **unpublished**, the DOI can only be used by Dataverse *account holders* with permission to view that Dataverse.

-Use DOIs in citations, on your personal or research group website, in publications, and anywhere else you want to be sure the link to your data wireman stable over time
+Use DOIs in citations, on your personal or research group website, in publications, and anywhere else you want to be sure the link to your data is stable over time

 Click <a href="https://researchdata.library.ubc.ca/plan/get-dois/" target="_blank">here</a> for more information about UBC DOIs.